ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 <!-- ... -->
 ```

-You can also pass options like `duration` and a custom `fallback` transition when there are no matching transitions:
+You can also pass `duration` and a custom `fallback` transition options when there are no matching transitions:

 ```ts:App.svelte
 const [send, receive] = crossfade({